 Ways of improving the experience of first year undergraduate students at university is a topic of discussion and research at universities across the globe.
 A number of issues that academic staff need to be aware of when they teach first year students have been identified as a result of these discussions and research.
 These include:

-At Flinders University staff from the Centre for University Teaching (CUT) have developed the Inspiring Achievement in First Year University students website.
+At Flinders University staff from the Centre for Innovation in Learning and Teaching (CILT) have developed the Inspiring Achievement in First Year University students website.
 The site provides a wealth of information to staff regarding various aspects of the first year experience.

-A range of resources including the Factsheet: First year curriculum design and the Transition pedagogy (PDF 128KB) and a supporting vodcast based on the comprehensive study conducted by Australian Learning and Teaching Council (now Office for Learning and Teaching) Senior Fellow Professor Sally Kift.
+A range of resources including the Factsheet: First Year curriculum design and the Transition pedagogy (PDF 126KB) and a supporting vodcast based on the comprehensive study conducted by Australian Learning and Teaching Council (now Office for Learning and Teaching) Senior Fellow Professor Sally Kift.